Quality Assessment Framework for Wales

 - external assurance for institutions on the quality of provision against the baseline requirements.
 The QAA has also been asked to review overseas provision.

-- Annual review of data, student views and other information.
-Institutional risk reviews
+- Annual review of data, student views and other information, including intelligence gathered through institutional engagement

 - Triennial assurance visits by HEFCW to regulated institutions, which will include a focus on quality.
 These will inform Council institutional visits, other HEFCW visits and our assurance processes.

-These elements of the framework will also inform the annual fee and access planning process.
+These elements of the framework will also inform the annual fee and access planning and institutional risk review processes.

 The interlinking of the elements is provided below: